ST10369363/recipe/README.md

 This project serves as a practical example of integrating **Firebase Realtime Database** with **Android Kotlin**, demonstrating CRUD operations (Create, Read, Update, Delete), real-time data synchronization, and simple data caching for offline access.
 It provides a solid foundation for learning how to manage structured data and user interaction in mobile applications.

----

-Would you like me to add a final short “Usage Example” paragraph (explaining what happens when the user creates or edits a recipe step-by-step)?
-That makes the README feel more complete and beginner-friendly.